-Lithium is the lightest metal in weight and has the highest electrochemical potential, which enables it to achive very high energy and power densities.
-Lithium’s properties include the highest specific heat capacity among solids and a low density (0.53 g/cm³) making it highly applicable to long useful life in small and lightweight batteries.
-Lithium is a highly versatile metal that is widely used in glass and ceramic manufacture, aluminium smelting, greases, air treatment, metallurgical powders, polymers and a variety of speciality salts and pharmaceuticals
+Lithium is a soft metal, the lightest in the periodic table, with a silvery white appearance that reacts immediately with water and air.
+Lithium also has the highest electrochemical potential, which enables it to achive very high energy and power densities.
+It has the highest specific heat capacity among solids and a low density (0.53 g/cm³) making it highly applicable to long useful life in small and lightweight batteries.
+Lithium is a highly versatile metal that is widely used in glass and ceramic manufacture, aluminium smelting, greases, air treatment, metallurgical powders, polymers and a variety of speciality salts and pharmaceuticals.

 Lithium carbonate is the most widely produced and consumed lithium compound followed by lithium mineral concentrates and then lithium hydroxide and lithium bromide.

 The most common process to convert lithium mineral concentrates to lithium carbonate or hydroxide is the acid-roast method.